akshay-rakheja/NFT-Minting-App/README.md

-# NFT-Minting-App
+# NFT MINTING APP

-NFT Minting App on Ropsten Testnet
+Using Buildspace template to build a nft minting app